 Cut each potato in half lengthwise, then cut each half into 2-4 wedges (depending on size. so that you end up with 6-8 wedges form each potato.

-- Sprinkle with a salt and pepper to taste.
+Season well with a salt and pepper.

 Spread the wedges in a single layer over a large baking sheet lined with nonstick foil and bake for 35 to 40 minutes, or until golden and cooked through.